Totally-Random-Productions/Yolo-Annotation-Tool-New-/README.md

 NOTE: If you use new annotation tool, please create classes.txt file and write all classes what you train the objects.
 Because i read the all classes from classes.txt.

 The dataset is ready for yolo training.

+The code has been error corrected for syntax errors and resizes inputted images to fit the tool.